VivekManiCharan/CS19B032_ATMProject_CaseStudy2/README.md

     I have taken example of 10 Accounts.

     It asks the Customer Account number , if it is a valid Number then it asks Pin.
 After Pin Validation it lists some actions Shown below         that a Customer wants.
     1. Deposit
     2. Withdraw
-    3.Fast Cash
+    3. Fast Cash
     4. Display Transaction
-    5.Current Balance
+    5. Current Balance
-    6.Change Pin
+    6. Change Pin
-    7.Cancel Transaction
+    7. Cancel Transaction

     For each action a method is Created in Account Class

     For each action performed by Customer will be Stored By TransactionEntry Class.
 The data will be Sent through Account Class.

 2.Account Class :